Dhivya-Sivagnanam/Dhivya-Sivagnanam/README.md

 - 👋 Hi, I’m @Dhivya-Sivagnanam
 - 👀 I’m interested in learning new things.
-- 🌱 I’m currently learning to develop Scrum project in Jira Agile methodology...
+- 🌱 I’m currently learning to develop Scrum project in Jira Agile methodology

 <!---